-Summary: Small groups have great potential, but they also present challenges—challenges that can destroy a group’s effectiveness unless group leaders take preventive steps.
-The two common-sense guidelines in this study will show you how to lead a successful small group and prevent common problems (or disasters).
+Small group problems: Summary — Small groups have great potential, but they also present challenges, challenges that can destroy a group’s effectiveness unless group leaders take preventive steps.
+The two common-sense guidelines in this study will show you how to lead a successful small group and prevent common small group problems (or disasters).

 This study is adapted from the book How to Lead a Christ-Centered Small Group.

-Some common reasons for small group disasters or major problems:
+Three common reasons for small group problems (or disasters):

 - Group discussions can become unfocused and drift into unsound doctrines.